 - Ensure Sheffield Children Looked After and Care Leavers have dedicated and speedy access to Local Authority services equipped to monitor and challenge any setting where a young person has indicated they do not feel safe at school - Collate and act on feedback received from Sheffield Children Looked After, received through the young person's voice section of their PEP.
-Work with partners to capture the voice of 'hard to reach' young people

-- Ensure that Sheffield Children Looked After have access to quality careers advice at the right points throughout their education and at transition points to further education, employment or training - Work with foster carers and residential staff to ensure that carers are receiving the help and training they need to support the young person's outcomes - Follow up from the findings of the Bright Spots survey in addressing the concerns of our CLA concerning bullying, stigma, extra support for maths and English and the introduction of a creative curriculum
+Work with partners to capture the voice of 'hard to reach' young people - Ensure that Sheffield Children Looked After have access to quality careers advice at the right points throughout their education and at transition points to further education, employment or training - Work with foster carers and residential staff to ensure that carers are receiving the help and training they need to support the young person's outcomes - Follow up from the findings of the Bright Spots survey in addressing the concerns of our CLA concerning bullying, stigma, extra support for maths and English and the introduction of a creative curriculum - Analyse the findings from the latest Bright Spots survey (January 2021) and implement actions into the Virtual School strategic action plan for 2021/22

-How the Virtual School are addressing the key challenges in 2020/21?
+How the Virtual School are addressing the key challenges in 2021/22?

-All the challenges outlined above are addressed in the Virtual School Action Plan 2020/21.
+All the challenges outlined above are addressed in the Virtual School Action Plan 2021/22.